Massage for Older People

 Most of us enjoy a massage to help us ease our tension and soothe away aches and pains.
-Older people can really benefit from regular massage, as it’s such an enjoyable and relaxing, non-invasive way to help manage the inevitable symptoms that go hand in hand with getting older.
+Older people can benefit from regular massage, as it’s such an enjoyable, relaxing, non-invasive way to help manage the inevitable symptoms that go hand in hand with getting older.

 There’s no doubt that a regular massage has the potential to help improve your quality of life, and this applies to older people too.

 The positive effects of massage on the health of older people are well documented by research.
 It’s been proven that the gentlest massages can benefit the circulation and nervous system, so if a gentle touch is required for more frail customers, it will still work just as well as a powerful sports massage for an athlete.

 Geriatric gentle massage helps stimulate circulation naturally.
 Without causing any discomfort, so many older people are happy to give themselves over to an expert massage therapist’s hand when they feel tense and need a healing touch.

 One significant benefit of massage is that it doesn’t have any side effects.
 It won’t interact with the older person’s medicines for conditions that often affect them (diabetes, depression, Parkinson’s, dementia, and other common conditions.)
 Physicians have sometimes reduced regular medications because of regular massage sessions.